 Universities are eligible to participate in an EWB Challenge Series program based on the following provisions.
 By registering to participate in one or more of the EWB Challenge Series programs universities are agreeing to these provisions:

-- A registration fee per university, per year.
-This fee provides important funding to support program administration, delivery of program activities, and best-practice engagement with EWB community partner organisations.
+- A registration fee is set per university, per year.
+This fee provides important funding to support the delivery of the EWB Challenge including presentations at universities, communication with students and lecturers, website, resources and the development of the design brief and engagement with the community-based partner organisation.

-- The Challenge will be incorporated into one or more subjects offered by universities across the academic year.
+- The EWB Challenge will be incorporated into appropriate subjects offered by universities during Semester 1, Semester 2 and/or summer semesters.

-- Individual universities will decide how to integrate the program into their curriculum and will ultimately be responsible for setting learning objective, deliering activities, and assessing students.
+- Individual universities will decide how to integrate the program into their curriculum and will ultimately be responsible for setting learning objective, delivering activities, and assessing students.

-- Each university will be responsible for assessing their own teams’ submissions and selecting up to four team reports for submission to EWB for external review and awards eligibility.
+- Each university will be responsible for assessing their own teams’ submissions and selecting up to four team reports for submission to EWB for external review and Showcase eligibility.

-- All submissions for Australasian review will be judged against a set of criteria and guidelines specific to each of the Challenges.
-These criteria will be provided to all participating universities and made publicly available.
+- All submissions for review will be judged against a common set of criteria and guidelines.
+These criteria are available for download on the EWB Challenge website.

 - All student reports submitted to the EWB Challenge Series for review are given to the community partner to support their work.
 Universities submitting student reports to the EWB Challenge Series agree to dedicate the ownership of any new intellectual property (including designs, computer models, data sets, work materials ect) contained within the student reports to EWB Australia and our partners for use in the development of programs with their associates at no cost to EWB Australia or their associates.